Screenshots may differ slightly depending on software version.

 If you still have the Longley data active in Design-Expert® software from Part 1 of this tutorial, continue on.
 If you exited the program, re-start it and use the Help, Tutorial Data menu and select Employment.
 Under the Design branch of the program, click Evaluation.
-The software brings up a quadratic polynomial model by default, but, as you will see, the order must be downgraded to linear (we will get to the reason momentarily).
+The software brings up a quadratic polynomial model by default.
 The screen shot shows the Response field set at “Design Only” as opposed to the Employment response.
 In other words, it will evaluate the entire matrix of factors, regardless whether response data are present.
 The other option (response by response) comes in handy when experimenters end up with missing data, thus degrading the “designed-for” model.

 Press the Results tab.